How to Test a Transformer without Power (5 Steps)

 Why is Checking the Transformer Without Power Important?

 The above three tests (Steps 3, 4, and 5) cover all the components you need to check in a transformer.
 For instance, during Step 3, you are checking all the terminals.
-And Step 4 and 5 allow you to check the connection between the core and the terminals.
+Steps 4 and 5 allow you to check the connection between the core and the terminals.
 Therefore, this is the ideal technique that you should use.

 References

-Video References
+Video References:

 1929fordhotrod